roshand33/Notes/jenkins_QnA.md

 Implement robust error handling within your Jenkinsfile to catch Terraform execution failures and notify relevant teams or individuals.

-Your team is developing a mobile application for iOS and Android.
+8.Your team is developing a mobile application for iOS and Android.
 How would you configure Jenkins to build and test the app for both platforms, considering the differences in build and testing tools?
 To configure Jenkins for building and testing mobile applications for both iOS and Android, the primary strategy involves using a distributed build environment with a Linux-based Jenkins master and a macOS build agent.
 This approach is necessary because iOS apps must be built on a machine running macOS and equipped with Xcode.
 Key Architectural Decision: Master-Agent Setup
 Jenkins Master (e.g., Linux): Manages the overall orchestration, user interface, job scheduling, and common plugins.